NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 Beyond what is natively possible on the web, web frameworks offer means to lazily load code and data:

 - Individual components can be marked as lazy which gets them extracted into a separate code bundle that is only loaded when the component is instantiated by the application.
-- Client-side routers (previously discussed [here](#client-side-navigation)) often delay the loading of the code of different routes until the user navigates to them.
+- Client-side routers (previously discussed [here](#282-client-side-navigation)) often delay the loading of the code of different routes until the user navigates to them.
 - Frameworks like [Astro](https://docs.astro.build/en/concepts/islands/#client-islands), [Nuxt](https://nuxt.com/modules/delay-hydration) and [Angular](https://angular.dev/guide/incremental-hydration) support lazy hydration where certain server-rendered components are initialized (and their code is loaded) only on certain conditions such as when they appear on the screen or when the user interacts with them.
 The [Qwik](https://qwik.dev/) framework achieves something similar with its [resumability](https://qwik.dev/docs/concepts/resumable/)

-Note that lazy loading has some drawbacks: It can result in users experiencing wait times when the lazily-loaded resources are eventually needed.
-To mitigate this, it's beneficial to pair lazy loading with preloading, especially when a user initiates an action that increases the likelihood of requiring those resources.
+Keep in mind that lazy loading can cause users to wait when the resources are finally needed.
+To mitigate this, applications should start loading resources as they become likely to be needed.

 ---

 ## Conclusion

-To summarize the content of this article:
+To summarize this article:

-- In chapter 1, we briefly touched on the fact that the Web runs on top of a physical infrastructure with environmental and financial impact, motivating the need to seek good performance mainly through software optimizations, instead of relying on hardware upgrades.
+- In chapter 1, we briefly discussed that the web relies on a physical infrastructure, which has environmental and financial impacts.
+This motivates us to seek performance improvements mainly through software optimizations, rather than hardware upgrades.
-- In chapter 2, we explored optimization techniques that reduce wasting resources by reallocating work smartly.
-Optimizing one aspect can negatively affect performance in other areas.
-But good trade-off do exist and they lead to an overall reduction of work in the system as a whole and to great performance improvements.
+- In chapter 2, we covered techniques that **reduce resource waste** by smartly reallocating work.
+Improving one area can sometimes negatively affect others, but good trade-offs exist and can lead to overall reduction of work and to better performance.
-  - Minimalism, although not a technical solution, can reduce workload on the whole system: clients, network and servers.
+  - Minimalism, while not a technical method, can lower the workload on the entire system: clients, network and servers.
-  - Caching makes use of persistent memory to reduce CPU load in the servers and to decrease network bandwidth usage.
+  - Caching uses persistent memory to reduce CPU load on servers and to save bandwidth.
-  - Compression uses CPU cycles in both ends of the network to decrease network bandwidth usage.
+  - Compression uses CPU cycles on both ends of the network to save bandwidth.
-  - CDNs use a network of distributed servers to reduce the distance data has to travel to reach users.
+  - CDNs deploy a network of distributed servers to bring data closer to users.
-  - Bundling sacrifices some caching opportunities to reduce latency by eliminating back-and-forth network requests.
+  - Bundling sacrifices some caching opportunities to reduce latency by combining resources and avoiding network back-and-forths.
-  - Images and webfont sizes can be reduced by choosing the right formats and by proper resizing.
+  - Reducing image and webfont sizes through proper formats and resizing helps improve load times.
   - Client-side code size can be reduced by:
-    - Using tooling, like bundling and minification, which make build systems more complex and more resource intensive,
+    - Using optimizing bundlers, which can make build systems more complex and more resource intensive,
-    - Choosing dependencies mindfully,
+    - Choosing dependencies carefully,
-    - Shifting work from the client to the server, sometimes incurring network overhead.
+    - Moving some work to the server, which can incur network overhead.
-  - Client-side CPU usage can be reduced by:
+  - Client CPU usage can be lowered by:
-    - Being mindful as developers of how browsers function to not accidentally overload them with work,
+    - Being mindful as developers of how browsers function and avoiding to accidentally overload them with work,
-    - Using client-side routing in large applications, which adds complexity and increases client-side code size,
+    - Using client-side routing in large apps, which adds complexity,
-    - Using WebAssembly for compute intensive tasks.
+    - Using WebAssembly for intensive calculations.
-- In chapter 3, we explored optimization techniques that reduce wasting of time by scheduling work smartly:
+- In chapter 3, we looked at techniques to **save time** by smart scheduling:
-  - The client can respond fast to user events as long as long running client-side code doesn't block the main thread.
+  - The client can respond fast to user events as long as long-running code doesn't block the main thread.
-  - Pages can load faster with:
+  - Pages can load faster through:
-    - Streaming, which allows the progressive delivery of content to the users and allow clients to discover and to fetch sub-resources early,
+    - Streaming, which delivers content progressively and helps fetch sub-resources early,
-    - Preloading, which informs clients of resources that they will need in the near future so that they fetch them early,
+    - Preloading, which informs the clients about resources needed soon so they fetch them early,
-    - Deferring non-critical resources,
-    - Lazy-loading, which instructs the client to load some sub-resources later to accelerate the loading of higher priority resources.
+    - Deferring and lazy-loading, which loads some sub-resources later to speed up higher-priority content.

-Due to the multiplicity of factors affecting performance, and due to individual websites and applications needs, there is not a one-size-fits-all solution or framework.
-In fact, websites and apps can perform well, even when using subpar technologies, as long as the whole architecture fits the need.
-That said, I would say that the best frameworks are those that enable developers to choose the performant options with minimum friction and while maintaining good code readability.
+Due to the multiplicity of factors affecting performance, and due to the unique needs of websites and applications, there is not a one-size-fits-all solution or framework.
+In fact, websites and apps can perform well even when using subpar technologies, as long as the overall architecture fits their needs.
+That said, I would say that the best frameworks are those that enable developers to choose the high-performance options with minimum friction and while keeping the code clear and maintainable.